 Last Updated on Samuel Franklinby

-Looking for the best Tarkov helmet to protect your PMC’s head in the deadly EFT raids with this tier list guide for all armour classes.
-Headwear selection before raid is an important loadout selection in Escape From Tarkov with a number of factors to consider that leave many wondering what is the best helmet to use regularly.
+Start using the best Tarkov helmet to protect your PMC’s head in the deadly EFT raids with this tier list guide for all armour classes.
+Headwear selection before raid is an important loadout consideration in Escape From Tarkov with a number of factors to consider that leave many wondering which is the best helmet to use regularly.

-While not as confusing to players as ammo, headsets or armours helmet selection still has its own interesting quirks in Tarkov that need consideration and will change based on your budget and raid objectives.
+While not as confusing to players as ammo, headsets or armours this head slot selection still has its own interesting quirks that need consideration and will change based on your budget, preferences and raid objectives.

 Best Helmet Tier List Factors

-In selecting the best Tarkov helmets for this tier list I’ve considered the following factors before including headwear on this list.
-Like many mechanics not everything has a simple answer and while armour class is an important factor and the list below is split based on this class it needs to be balanced against the below in order to determine how effective of a helmet it is.
+In selecting the best Tarkov helmets for this tier list I’ve considered the following factors before including it on this list.
+Like many mechanics not everything has a simple answer and while armour class is an important factor (the list below is split based on this) it needs to be balanced against other factors in order to determine how effective it is.

 - Price: Like any item in your loadout the purchase price is always a consideration with price efficiency impacted by availability (trader or in raid only) and the popularity in the Tarkov community in comparison to this availability.

-- Ricochet Chance: This is essentially a percentage chance to avoid all damage.
-This chance is often the majority of the protection you receive from helmets as most ammos recommended in ammo charts and thus used by players will easily penetrate both class 3 and class 4 armours.
+- Ricochet Chance: This is essentially a percentage chance to avoid all damage through a bullet ricochet.
+This chance is often the majority of the protection you receive from helmets as most ammos recommended in ammo charts will easily penetrate both class 3 and class 4 armours.
 Generally your best options have high ricochet chance because of this factor.

 - Headset Option: Certain helmets limit your ability to be able to use an active headset in Tarkov which makes them difficult to use as you’ll be at a severe hearing disadvantage without one.
-This means that helmets that support headsets are generally the community Tarkov meta.
+This means that options that support headsets are generally central to the Tarkov best helmet meta.

-- Armoured Zones: Like armour for your body players will find that headwear in Escape From Tarkov protects different areas of your head with the relevant hitboxes for helmets being top, nape, ears, eyes and jaws.
-Helmets with ear protection are generally favoured for this reason with some helmets that offer face shields allowing for eye protection as well.
+- Armoured Zones: Like armour for your body players will find that headwear in Escape From Tarkov protects different areas of your head with the relevant hitboxes being top, nape, ears, eyes and jaws.
+Those with ear protection are generally favoured for this reason with some that offer face shields allowing for eye protection as well.

-- Penalties: Each helmet has penalties to player statistics of movement speed, turn speed and ergonomics along with a sound reduction modifier from none to high.
+- Penalties: Penalties to player statistics of movement speed, turn speed and ergonomics along with a sound reduction modifier from none to high.

-The Pestily helmet tier list does a good job of considering most of these factors in 2021 and is a quality video resource that I recommend watching alongside this written guide that goes further in depth into some of his top picks and the reasons why they are some of the best Tarkov helmets on offer.
+The Pestily helmet tier list does a good job of considering most of these factors in 2021 and is a quality video resource that I recommend watching alongside this written guide that goes further in depth into some of his top picks and the underlying reasons why.

 Tarkov Best Class 3 Helmet

-Class 3 is your entry level helmet in Escape From Tarkov and before this I would not run any helmet due to the lack of actual protection it provides and often harsh penalties associated with the lower tier helmets.
-Save your roubles and run without a helmet if you don’t wish to use the class 3 helmets below in my opinion which also leaves a slot free for potential loot without taking up critical backpack or rig space on what is likely a budget run.
+Class 3 is your entry level solid starting helmet in Escape From Tarkov and before this I would not run any due to the lack of actual protection it provides and often harsh penalties associated with lower tiers.
+This also leaves a slot free for potential loot without taking up critical backpack or rig space on what is likely a budget run.

 SSH-68 HELMET (1968 STEEL)

-The staple helmet of the Tarkov community is the SSH-68 helmet and one you’ll encounter the most when playing from other players running budget guns and loadouts.
-Available from Ragman trader level 1 it is available early on in the Tarkov wipe to all players although there is a maximum purchase amount per reset.
+The staple of the Tarkov community is the SSH-68 and one you’ll encounter the most when playing from other players running budget guns and loadouts.
+Available from Ragman trader level 1 it is available early on in your progress to all players although there is a maximum purchase amount per reset.

 The SSH-68 is popular due to it’s protection against basic Scav rounds while still retaining the ability to wear a headset.
-While it has high penalties to ergonomics the high ricochet chance keeps this helmet ranked as one of the best EFT helmets and definitely the best budget helmet available.
+While it has high penalties to ergonomics the high ricochet chance keeps this ranked as the best EFT budget helmet available.

 6B47 RATNIK-BSH HELMET

-An alternative viable helmet in class 3 this is also available at trader level 1 (Prapor) and adds ear protection along with reduced penalties compared to the SSH-68.
-The primary reason you’ll be opting to run this over the SSH-68 though is the mount that makes it a cheap night vision compatible helmet.
+An alternative in class 3 this is also available at trader level 1 (Prapor) and adds ear protection along with reduced penalties compared to the SSH-68.
+The primary reason you’ll be opting to run this over the SSH-68 though is the mount that makes it an ideal option for a helmet with night vision compatibility.
 It can also be a viable option if you can’t buy any more SSH-68s or simply want to level an alternative trader.

-While not a regular go to helmet the Kiver-M can be surprisingly effectively in the stages following a wipe due to it being one of the first helmets you can acquire that can use a face shield (also class 3 armour).
+While not a regular suggestion the Kiver-M can be surprisingly effectively in the stages following a game reset due to it being one of the first headwear items you can acquire that can use a face shield (also class 3 armour).
 This means PMC’s with pistols, SMGs and shotguns drop significantly in risk as you’ll be able to survive a few bullets from these calibres which dominate the early Tarkov wipe meta.

 Beyond this point though I would not be running a KIVER-M consistently as you lose the ability to run a headset and that simply is too large a disadvantage.